Weighing the costs and benefits of milk consumption: Should kids drink cow’s milk?

 Should your kids drink milk?
 There are many benefits of milk consumption.

-• Milk can boost calcium and vitamin D levels--both crucial for development and for the prevention of disease
+- Milk can boost calcium and vitamin D levels--both crucial for development and for the prevention of disease

-• Milk stimulates growth
+- Milk stimulates growth

 improves general nutrition or because it specifically promotes brain

 But milk isn't perfect.

 If, like most of the world's population, you are lactose intolerant, you

-digest milk sugar, have reason to restrict their intake of milk and milk products:
+digest milk sugar, have reason to restrict their intake of milk and milk

-• Some milk products are high in saturated fat, and saturated fats should be restricted for kids over 24 months
+- some milk products are high in saturated fat, and saturated fats should be restricted for kids over 24 months;

-• Some kids might suffer from cow’s milk protein intolerance, which causes gastric distress and other problems
+- some kids might suffer from cow’s milk protein intolerance, which causes gastric distress and other problems;

-• Milk and milk products can inhibit
+milk and milk products can inhibit

-• Some researchers speculate that early exposure to cow’s milk might put
+- some researchers speculate that early exposure to cow’s milk might put

 Do these potential costs outweigh the benefits?

-low-fat yogurt or milk for a kid who is at low risk for developing
+low-fat yogurt or milk for a child who is at low risk for developing

 But don’t take my word for it.
 Here is an overview of the scientific evidence for--and against--the consumption of cow’s milk.